 Starting off with one of the best deal on the market nowadays, this walk-in bathtub has all the essentials to bring your bathing experience to the next level.
 The Ariel Bath EXWT-3060 is a soaker-type bathtub, being rather deep and coming with a built-in seat for greater convenience and comfort.
 The unit measures 61 x 31 x 40 inches, which makes it a rather smallish tub, perfect for tucking it into a small or medium sized bathroom.

 Material-wise, this unit is made out of stainless still with a fiberglass enforced body.
-This means it will literally last you a lifetime, as this combination of materials is one of the most resistant when it comes to bathroom equipment, but also does have a couple of drawbacks – the steel core will cool down the water inside the tub rather quickly, and the whole unit will be rather heavy (150 pounds by itself, plus the water inside it and the weight of the person inside).
+This means it will literally last you a lifetime, as this combination of materials is one of the most resistant when it comes to bathroom equipment.
+It does have a couple of drawbacks, though – the steel core will cool down the water inside the tub rather quickly, and the whole unit will be rather heavy (150 pounds by itself, plus the water inside it and the weight of the person inside).
 You might want to have this on the ground floor to avoid any kind of weight-related damage.

 The door on this unit is an inward-opening one, which makes for a tighter seal between the tub and the outer medium.
 However, this might not be the best option for a wheelchair user.